Proximal bundle methods for hybrid weakly convex composite optimization problems: Introduction

 This problem class appears in various applications in modern data science where $f$ is usually a loss function and $h$ is either the indicator function of some set (e.g., the set of points satisfying some functional constraints) or a regularization function that imposes sparsity or some special structure on the solution being sought.
 Examples of such applications are robust phase retrieval, covariance matrix estimation, and sparse dictionary learning (see Subsection 2.1 of \cite{davis2019stochastic} and the references therein).

-The main goal of this paper is to study the complexity of a unified framework (referred to as PBF) of proximal bundle (PB) methods for solving the HWC-CO problem \eqref{eq:opt_problem} based on a generic bundle update scheme which contains different well-known update schemes as special cases.
+The main goal of this paper is to study the complexity of a unified framework (referred to as PBF) of proximal bundle (PB) methods for solving the HWC-CO problem \eqref{eq:opt_problem}.
 More specifically, like other proximal bundle methods, a PBF iteration solves a prox bundle subproblem of the form

 where $\lam$ is the prox stepsize, $x^c$ is the current prox-center, and (usually simple) lower semi-continuous convex function $\Gamma$ denotes the current bundle function.
 Moreover, the bundle function is updated in every iteration but the prox center $x^c$ is updated in some (i.e., serious) iterations and left the same in the other (i.e., null) ones.
 But instead of choosing the bundle function underneath $\phi$ as in the proximal bundle methods for solving the convex version of \eqref{eq:opt_problem}, PBF uses the idea of choosing $\Gamma$ underneath $\phi(\cdot)+(m/2)\|\cdot-x^c\|^2$.
-An interesting feature of PBF is that it terminates based on an easily verifiable stopping criterion which is novel in the context of HWC-CO.
+An interesting feature of PBF is that it terminates based on an easily verifiable stopping criterion.

-{\it Literature Review} This paragraph discusses the development of proximal bundle methods in the context of convex CO problems.
+{\it Literature Review:} This paragraph discusses the development of proximal bundle methods in the context of convex CO problems.
 They have been proposed in \cite{lemarechal1975extension,wolfe1975method}, and then further studied for example in \cite{frangioni2002generalized,mifflin1982modification,de2014convex}.
 Their convergence analyses for nonsmooth (i.e., $L=0$ and $M>0$) CO problems are broadly discussed for example in the textbooks \cite{ruszczynski2011nonlinear,urruty1996convex}.
-Moreover, their complexity analyses are studied for example in \cite{diaz2021optimal,du2017rate,kiwiel2000efficiency,liang2021proximal,liang2021unified}.
+Moreover, their complexity analyses are studied for example in \cite{diaz2023optimal,du2017rate,kiwiel2000efficiency,liang2021proximal,liang2024unified}.

 We now discuss the development of PB methods in the context of weakly convex CO problems as mentioned at the beginning of this introduction but with $L=0$.
 We start with papers that deal only with their asymptotic convergence.
 PB extensions to this context can be found in \cite{fuduli2004minimizing,hare2009computing,hare2010redistributed,hare2016proximal,kiwiel2006methods,makela1992nonsmooth,noll2008proximity,vlvcek2001globally}.
 In particular, papers \cite{hare2009computing,hare2010redistributed,hare2016proximal} already considered the idea of constructing convex bundle (more precisely, cutting-plane) models underneath the regularized function $\phi(\cdot)+(m/2)\|\cdot-x^c\|^2$, which, as already mentioned above, is the one adopted in this paper.
 The more recent paper \cite{atenas2023unified} proposes a model to analyze descent-type bundle methods and establishes local convergence rate for the (serious) iteration sequence as well as function value sequence under some strong stationary growth condition.
 None of the aforementioned papers establish (either serious or overall) iteration complexities for their methods.